TheBenjameister/battles-script-generator/README.md

 # THIS TUTORIAL IS OUT OF DATE.
 A NEW TUTORIAL WILL BE MADE WITH ALL NEW FEATURES IN MIND.
 PLEASE FULLY EXPLAND THE APPLICATION WINDOW TO FILL YOUR SCREEN IN CASE SOME OF IT IS CUT OFF.

+# TO ADD LOCATION TO A MONSTER, CLICK ON THE MONSTER IN THE TABLE AND THEN CLICK ON THE GRID ON THE MAP

 ## How it works
 ### Step 1
 Download the source code provided and keep the file sturcture the same.
 In data, please paste your bestiary and make sure it is called "bestiary.json" (without the quotation marks).
 I have provided one.